mnr/writing-wip/kwak-anthology.md

 “This isn’t Robin,” said the puppet.
 “I want to help you review your assumptions about Dakota Williams and Robin Lopez.”

-“That a rather ominous threat.”
 Whoever was driving this animation had access to luxurious bandwidth.
 Robin’s puppet had been featureless.
 In comparison, this was a middle-age woman with astonishing detail in her face and hair.
 She dressed conservatively, but in current fashion.
 Puppets were sometimes only rendered from the waist up; this was a full-body complete with sensible shoes.

-“I don’t suppose you’d like to share your contact information?” asked Araci, knowing the anonymous caller would not do so.
+“That borders on a threat.
+I don’t suppose you’d like to share your contact information?” asked Araci, knowing the anonymous caller would not do so.

 She laughed, then leaned against the table. *How do they know there is a table?* thought Araci.